MACCNYC/maccnyc.github.io/_documents/organizing.md

 ### MACC Organizing Assembly
 The Organizing Assembly happens monthly.
-Anyone who has attended one GA can attend and bring proposals to the Organizing Assembly.
+Anyone who has attended one Care Assembly can attend and bring proposals to the Organizing Assembly.
 Each working group is encouraged to send at least one member.
-The Organizing Assembly will reportback back at the GA and will share minutes from the meeting via the internal mailing list.
+The Organizing Assembly will share minutes from the meeting via internal communication.

 ### MACC Working Groups